 Design-Build in Practice: Integrated Project Delivery Across Hospitality, Retail, and Adaptive Reuse

-Join AIA San Francisco for this Project Delivery Salon exploring how integrated design-build collaboration can support complex renovations, adaptive reuse projects, and fast-paced commercial interiors.
-Through three distinct case studies, presenters will share how early coordination between architects, builders, engineers, and fabricators helped align design intent with budget, schedule, and constructability.
+Join AIA San Francisco this June for a Project Delivery Salon exploring how design-build collaboration is shaping complex renovations, adaptive reuse projects, and fast-paced commercial interiors.
+Through three case studies, presenters will share practical insights on aligning design intent with budget, schedule, and constructability through early team coordination.
+Ideal for architects, project managers, and anyone navigating complex project delivery.

 The first project examines the adaptive reuse of the historic Santa Sabina Center in San Rafael—now reimagined as the Hoffman Retreat Center.
 Originally constructed in 1939 by the Dominican Sisters, the 26,000-square-foot Tudor-Gothic facility was acquired by the Hoffman Institute in 2025 and underwent a comprehensive renovation led by Singular Builders.
 Serving as both Architect and Builder, Singular delivered programming, design, and construction through a single, collaborative team.
 The project included reconfigured guest and staff accommodations to improve accessibility, upgraded restroom and bathing facilities, renovated classrooms and breakout spaces, ADA-compliant pathways, modernized building systems, and refreshed interiors and landscape—creating a cohesive retreat environment that honors the property’s historic character while supporting contemporary use.